rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/User-Profile.md

 - 200: OK
   - All fields will be populated with the correct values
-- 401: Unauthorized
-  - The caller is not a logged in user
-  - Body.message will be an error message
-- 403: Forbidden
+- 201: CREATED
-  - The user trying to make this request is not the user who owns the profile
+  - The user calling this endpoint was calling for their own profile, and the user did not have a profile so one was created for them
-  - The body.message will be an error message
+  - All fields will be populated with the minimum known information.
 - 404: Not Found
-  - The specified user was not found
+  - The specified user was not found, the profile does not exist, or the profile is hidden to other users
   - The body.message will be an error message
 - 429: Rate Limit Exceeded
   - The body.message will be an error message